-And you categorically state that for the United States to admit error and to disengage from the Vietnam war would diminish its influence for peace throughout the world and would encourage small countries to embark on military adventures against their neighbors -- that the honor of the United States would be impugned.
-This is a chimera you use to obtain support through fear.
+And he categorically states that for the United States to admit error and to disengage from the Vietnam war would diminish its influence for peace throughout the world and would encourage small countries to embark on military adventures against their neighbors -- that the honor of the United States would be impugned.
+This is a chimera he uses to obtain support through fear.

-What you are saying is that peace can only be realized by force; that to act for peace leads to war; that honest admission of error is dishonorable.
-No, I cannot support your topsy-turvy moral pretensions whence peace become war, honor becomes dishonor, right becomes wrong.
+What he is saying is that peace can only be realized by force; that to act for peace leads to war; that honest admission of error is dishonorable.
+No, I cannot support his topsy-turvy moral pretensions whence war becomes peace, dishonor becomes honor, wrong becomes right.
 The only reasonable solution to the Vietnam tragedy is nobly to admit error and offer peace without threats or political conditions.